 Do you want to know more or register: https://fmn.nl/kalender/activiteit/73-fmn-op-design-district

 Several showrooms in the Van Nelle Factory area will open their doors during Design District.
 Visit Novy on the 6th floor, a specialist in the field of whisper-quiet design extractor hoods and hobs.
 For a visit to Wilkhahn you can choose whether you visit their stand on the exhibition floor or the showroom on the 1st floor.
 For the KFF collection, you can visit the spectacular Tearoom, the glass bonbon on the roof of the Van Nelle, or the Huijser Meubel Agenturen showroom on the 2nd floor.
 See also their entries in the list of participants.

 Visit the Tearoom for a phenomenal view of Rotterdam

 It is quite a climb, 9 floors up, but then you see the most beautiful part of the Van Nelle Factory, the Tearoom.
 The Tearoom is the glass dome on the roof top.
 The former management of Van Nelle had this Tearoom built in the past to impress guests with the great view.
 And that view is of course still there!
 You can see the impressive skyline of Rotterdam and in clear weather you can even see The Hague.
-But not only that; You will also find the presentation of Lande and Interstuhl!
+But not only that; You will also find the new collection of KFF via Huijser Meubel Agenturen!

 Free guided tours with Van Nelle guide